Katie L. Dixon Women & Girls Leadership Endowed Fund

 Additionally, the Dixon Endowed Fund will make it possible for the College to develop new leadership programs such as:

-- Leadership Seminars – Sessions that provide opportunities for young girls to meet regularly with peers and social workers in their school communities.
+- Leadership Seminars – Sessions that provide opportunities for young female identifying students to meet regularly with peers and social workers in their school communities.

-- High-Risk Outreach Programs – Expansion of Girls Leadership Forums to higher risk schools across the state where girls face especially difficult challenges.
+- High-Risk Outreach Programs – Expansion of Girls Leadership Forums to higher risk schools across the state where female identifying students face especially difficult challenges.

-- Community Service Learning Projects – Community volunteer projects, selected by Dixon girls, where they apply the skills they learned in the Forums to address real-life needs in their homes, schools, and community.
+- Community Service Learning Projects – Community volunteer projects, selected by Dixon participants, where they apply the skills they learned in the Forums to address real-life needs in their homes, schools, and community.

 The Dixon Girls Forums are supported by the College of Social Work and through generous contributions to the Dixon Fund by family and friends.